GuopengLin/autorest.ansible-1/docs/00-overalldesign.md

 ----------------             ------------------    ---------------     ---------------    -------------------
 ```

-This code generator compose serveral autorest extentions via the pipline mechanisms provided by autorest core, as the above ascii pic dipicted.
+This code generator composes several autorest extensions via the pipeline mechanisms provided by autorest core, as the above ASCII pic depicted.
 The direct input of ansible-codegen is the codeModel emitted from python/namer.
-Internally, the received codeModel from python/namer will be further
+Internally, the received codeModel will be further
 transformed and enriched into a new codeMdole (ansible codeModel).
-The final step is to use anible codeModel rendering a pre defined "ansible module" template
+The final step is to use the ansible codeModel rendering a pre-defined "ansible module" template
-to finish the whole code generating process.
-Using the terms "template" and "rendering" might be a little mis-leading here.
+to generate the ansible module.
+Using the terms "template" and "rendering" might be a little misleading here.
 The current implementation still
-print the generated code line by line to the output file.
-But it is quite easy to change the current implementation to a template based solution, and the
+prints the generated code line by line to the output file.
+In essence, the printing-line-by-line way and template-rendering way is the same thing.
+But using the template-rendering paradigm
-template-rendering paradigam will be much more clear when describing the way this code generator works.
+to describe how the code generator works will let the audience easily to understand.

 ## 1. Ansible module structure